mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ### Platform Policy Reminders (Messenger and general)

 - **Messenger 24-hour rule:** Promotional or non-transactional messages must be sent within 24 hours of the last user interaction, unless the user re-engages or an approved tag applies.
-Default to non-promotional replies; footer note: “Replies may be delayed outside the 24-hour window.”
+Default to non-promotional replies; footer note: "Replies may be delayed outside the 24-hour window."
-- **No unsolicited promos:** Don’t push discounts or coupons unless the user asks or has opted in via an approved channel.
+- **No unsolicited promos:** Don't push discounts or coupons unless the user asks or has opted in via an approved channel.
 - **Disclosures:** Keep AI/bot disclosure in the first message and in the widget footer.
 - **Consent:** Email capture must include an opt-in checkbox limited to the current issue.
 - **Data minimization:** Log only metadata plus consented email; redact PII from transcripts on request.